julelang/manual/src/std/flag.md

 **Syntax:**

 <ul>
 Long names can be used with double dash (` -- `).
 Short names can be used with a single dash ( `-` ).
 When Boolean flags are used, they use the opposite of their default values.
-Floating-point values are the same as the `parse_float` function provided by `std::conv` package.
+Floating-point values are the same as the `parse_float` function provided by `std/conv` package.
 Decimal, octal, binary and hexadecimal formats are supported for signed and unsigned integer types.
 String types accept values ​​directly.

 Octal values are represented by starts with 0o or `0` prefix.
 Hexadecimal values are represented by starts with `0x` prefix.
 Binary values are represented by starts with `0b` prefix.